 - This acid is a type of chemical exfoliant that accelerates skin cell turnover, increases collagen production and boosts moisture retention

-- These benefits enable glycolic acid to help treat numerous conditions and cosmetic concerns, including signs of aging, acne, and skin discoloration while coming in multiple different forms.
+- Glycolic acid can address several skin conditions and cosmetic concerns, including signs of aging, acne, hyperpigmentation and ingrown hair

 How glycolic acid works

 Glycolic acid offers several skin revitalizing benefits.
 As a keratolytic, it can effectively penetrate the surface layer of skin to gently dissolve the bonds that hold dead skin cells together, enabling them to slough off.
 This exfoliative action reveals skin that is more youthful, smooth and fresh.

 Exfoliation accelerates skin cell turnover which promotes collagen production, an important component of thick, healthy skin.
 This action results in diminished lines and wrinkles, and fades or eliminates the appearance of dark spots and hyperpigmentation.